 Nottingham Trent University has a robust, dynamic, diverse community of postgraduate Creative Writing research students, and offers opportunities to study for an MPhil or PhD by research in creative writing, critical-creative writing, and creative and critical writing.
 Supervision is available by full-time or part-time study, and can sometimes be provided by distance learning.
-NTU is a member of Midlands4Cities, which provides full scholarships to successful applicants.
+NTU is a member of Midlands4Cities, which provides fully-funded scholarships, including living allowances, to successful applicants.
 Many of the M4C-funded PhD students are or have been supervised by our academic staff members.
-The university also provides scholarships.
+The university also provides fully-funded scholarships.
 Look at the ‘Members’ tab of this website to find our potential supervisors among the academic staff, and feel very welcome to make contact: we’ll be glad to have a chat about how it works, and to guide you through the process.